ahillss/ReverseEngineeringNotes/README.md

 * objdump from [binutils](https://www.gnu.org/software/binutils) (e.g. ```objdump -M intel -S -D -z binary_file > dump.asm```)
 * [borg](http://www.caesum.com) for win32 binaries

-The disaseembled assembly cannot used with an assembler due to the data sections being interpreted as instructions and also disassemblers sometimes insert extra information or instructions that aren't always valid assembly.
+Note that the disassembled assembly cannot be used with an assembler due to the data sections being interpreted as instructions and also disassemblers sometimes insert extra information or instructions that aren't always valid assembly but are useful for the user.

 ### Decompiler

-Reading vast amounts of code from the disassembly can be difficult, a decompiler can make that job much easier.
+Reading vast amounts of code from the disassembly can be difficult, a decompiler can make that job much easier, especially for following control flow.
 It can also be useful for identifying global variables (from libraries) and class virtual tables.
 A good one is [IDA](https://www.hex-rays.com/products/ida/).

-The C/C++ source generated will not have completely valid syntax and will often be missing type information (except for their byte sizes).
+The C/C++ source generated will not have completely valid syntax (inserting extra information) and will often be missing type information (except for their byte sizes).

 ### Learning assembly

 There are two main assembly styles to choose from, Intel and AT&T. I prefer Intel as it is less cluttered, but once you have learned one you can look up the [differences](http://www.imada.sdu.dk/Courses/DM18/Litteratur/IntelnATT.htm) ([archived](http://archive.is/f1dul)) and have no trouble using the other.

-For Intel style the book [PC Assembly Language](http://pacman128.github.io/pcasm/) by Paul A. Carter is freely available.
+For Intel the book [PC Assembly Language](http://pacman128.github.io/pcasm/) by Paul A. Carter is freely available.

 ### Debugger

-For debugging problems you introduce, or for looking at the registers, stack and heap values at runtime.
+For debugging problems you may introduce, or for looking at the registers, stack and heap values at runtime.
 A good one is  [GDB](https://www.gnu.org/software/gdb).

 GDB uses the AT&T syntax, some useful commands are:
 * ```run``` - to start the program